dev-xo/remix-saas/README.md

 > The link provided to Webhooks its from Stripe Test Mode.
 Feel free to complete the "Activate Payments" steps to get a production Webhook Key.

-- Create a new Endpoint.
+- Create a new Webhook Endpoint.

 - Set your deployed App Webhook Endpoint URL into `Endpoint URL` input.